mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 ### Build First App

-To build an executable for this app, enter `go build` while in the directory containing the file that defines the `main` function.
+To build an executable for this application, enter `go build` while in the directory containing the file that defines the `main` function.
 This will create an executable file in the current directory that has the same name as the directory, `hello` in this case.
 In Windows this file will have a `.exe` file extension.

-To run this app, enter `./hello`, or just `hello` in Windows.
+To run the application, enter `./hello`, or in Window just `hello`.

 Go executables are statically linked which means that can be run without any other supporting files.
-They can be copied to a machine with the same architecture and be run without installing anything related to Go.
+They can be copied to a machine with the same architecture and be run without installing anything else.

 ### Install First App

 When Go installs an app it creates the executable in the `bin` subdirectory of the current workspace.
 If this directory doesn't exist, it is created.
-It is convenient to have this directory listed in your `PATH` environment variable so that these executables can be run from anywhere by just entering their names.
+It is convenient to have this directory included in your `PATH` environment variable so that these executables can be run from anywhere by just entering their names.
-Go ahead and add `$HOME/go/bin` to your `PATH` environment variable now.
+Go ahead and add `$GOPATH/bin` to your `PATH` environment variable now.
-In Windows, use ??? in place of `$HOME`.

-To install the app, enter `go install` while in the directory containing the file that defines the `main` function.
+To install the application, enter `go install` while in the directory containing the file that defines the `main` function.
-This will create an executable file in the `$GOPATH/bin` directory.
-Assuming that your `PATH` environment variable is set correctly you can now run the app by just entering `hello` regardless of your current working directory.
+Assuming that your `PATH` environment variable is set correctly you can now run the application by just entering `hello` regardless of your current working directory.

 To delete the installed executable, enter `go clean -i`.

 ### Create First Package